R.E. sales (and lending) are high-stress professions! That’s why agents and MLOs get “paid the big bucks”.

 Instead, say: “I made a mistake.
 What can I do to fix the situation?”

-It also demonstrates that you are willing to take responsibility for your actions and take steps to remedy the issue at hand.
+By asking what you can do to fix the situation, you move past assigning blame and toward seeking solutions to the issue.
+It also demonstrates that you are willing to take responsibility for your actions and take steps to remedy the problem at hand.

-Respond by saying: “It was never my intention to make you angry.
+Here’s another approach that works well, primarily when the anger is directed at you personally.
+Respond by saying, “It was never my intention to make you angry.
 What can I do to fix the problem?”

 Notice there is no acceptance or blame, only an effort on your part to take steps to correct something that has gone wrong.